swetha-ganeshbabu/Restaurant-Suggestion-Chatbot-AWS-Powered-/README.md

 ## 🧪 Example Conversation

 User: Hello
 Bot: Hi there, how can I help?

 User: I need restaurant suggestions
 Bot: Got it.
-What city?
+What city are you dining in?

 User: Manhattan
-Bot: What cuisine?
+Bot: Great.
+What cuisine would you like?

 User: Japanese
-Bot: For how many people?
+Bot: How many people?

 User: 2
-Bot: What time?
+Bot: What date and time?

-User: 7 pm
+User: Today at 7 pm
-Bot: What’s your phone/email?
+Bot: Please share your phone number or email for updates.

 User: 123-456-7890
-Bot: Great!
-Expect suggestions via email shortly.
+Bot: You're all set!
+Expect restaurant suggestions shortly.

 📧 Sample Email:

 Hello!
 Here are my Japanese restaurant suggestions for 2 people, today at 7 pm:

-	1. Sushi Nakazawa, 23 Commerce St
+1. Sushi Nakazawa — 23 Commerce St
-	2. Jin Ramen, 3183 Broadway
+2. Jin Ramen — 3183 Broadway
-	3. Nikko, 1280 Amsterdam Ave
+3. Nikko — 1280 Amsterdam Ave

 Enjoy your meal!

-- Store user’s last search in DynamoDB
-- When they return, greet them with a new suggestion based on past data